lingeringcode/clndgrn/content/posts/representing-diversity-in-digital-research-digital-feminist-ethics-and-resisting-dominant-normatives.md

 ---
-title: >-
-  Representing Diversity in Digital Research: Digital Feminist Ethics and Resisting Dominant Normatives
+title: Representing Diversity in Digital Research&#58; Digital Feminist Ethics and Resisting Dominant Normatives
 type: Conference Proceedings
-refereed: 'true'
+refereed: true
-inprogress: 'false'
+inprogress: false
 date: '2019'
 publisher: The WAC Clearinghouse
 pubname: 'The Proceedings of the Annual Computers and Writing Conference, 2018'